VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Similar to land use codes and categories, consistent definitions and formatting for actual year built, effective year built, and unit count should be established for all CAMA vendors.
 While each of these fields appear to exist within the current schema for each vendor, it is essential that all are evaluated using the same methodology and definition.

-### 3.2.5 Normalize Attribution and Mapping of Unlanded Structures
+### 3.2.5 Normalize Attribution and Mapping of Unlanded Structures and Common Interest Parcels

-The [stacked polygons method](#stacked-method---recommended) is the current recommendation per the Vermont GIS Parcel Data Standard and continues to be recommended after considering the pros and cons of all methods detailed below.
+The [stacked polygons method](#stacked-method---recommended) is the current recommendation for representing unlanded structures and common interest parcels, per the Vermont GIS Parcel Data Standard.
+This method continues to be recommended after considering the pros and cons of all methods detailed in Appendix 3.3.

 To improve the functionality of this method, the following recommendations should be considered:

-1. While condominiums represent a vast majority of unlanded structures reflected in statewide parcel data, it is necessary to create a comprehensive list of different types of unlanded structures to be uniformly attributed in CAMA and subsequent Grand List records.
+1. While condominiums represent a vast majority of unlanded structures reflected in statewide parcel data, it is necessary to create a comprehensive list of different types of unlanded structures and common interest parcels to be uniformly attributed in CAMA and subsequent Grand List records.
 The Vermont GIS Parcel Data Standard defines an unlanded building as a “condominium unit, mobile home, camp, or other building that is a unit of real estate which is separate from the underlying land surface.”

-2. The list below can be used to differentiate between unlanded structures in the parcel polygons layer, and if uniformly applied in CAMA and Grand List attribution, can be easily filtered for each record.
-Each unlanded structure can be represented as a prefix of two or three letters:
+2. The list below can be used to differentiate between unlanded structures and common interest parcels in the parcel polygons layer, and if uniformly applied in CAMA and Grand List attribution, can be easily filtered for each record.
+Each unlanded structure or common interest parcel can be represented as a prefix of two letters:

 | Prefix Code | Applies To                |
 |-------------|---------------------------|